-The primary purpose of the Compensation and Human Resources Committee is to oversee our compensation structure, to review and provide guidance to the Board regarding the compensation of VSE's directors and officers, including the compensation of VSE's Chief Executive Officer and other executive officers, to review and provide guidance regarding employment agreements, to administer certain compensation plans, including equity compensation plans, and to perform such other duties and responsibilities as are consistent with the committee's charter.
+The primary purpose of the Compensation and Human Resources Committee is to oversee our compensation structure, to review and provide guidance to the Board regarding the compensation of VSE's chief Executive Officer and other executive officers, to review and provide guidance regarding employment agreements, to administer certain compensation plans, including equity compensation plans, and to perform such other duties and responsibilities as are consistent with the committee's charter.
 The Compensation and Human Resources Committee reviews our guidelines and policies with respect to risk assessment and risk management, specifically our risk exposures related to compensation of directors, executives and management and the administration of our performance incentive and employee benefit plans, and evaluates the actions management has taken to identify, monitor and control such exposures.
-Each of the Compensation and Human Resources Committee reviews of the Exchange Act.
-The Compensation and Human Resources Committee members is independent in accordance with applicable rules of the SEC and NASDAQ, including Rule 10C-1 of the Exchange Act.
+Each of the Compensation and Human Resources Committee members is independent in accordance with applicable rules of the SEC and NASDAQ, including Rule 10C-1 of the Exchange Act.
 The Compensation and Human Resources Committee met six times during 2021.